junh1024/junh1024-Documents/Games/EV Nova Guide.md

 OTOH, as EVN is an offline game & microsoft loves binary compatibility, it still functions in windows 10.
 You can convert plugins to rez, and even pilot files (but on mac).
 The mac UB version may be useless in a few years due to another arch shift, to ARM, and when rosetta 2 will be deprecated.

-EVN isn't a gatcha turn-based game where you can [defer decisions](https://danbooru.donmai.us/posts/2158277) in combat, you need to make decisions now (except when you press pause)

 https://cdn.discordapp.com/attachments/542719334678790144/762864021631795231/Appdoc.png